Home » Recipes » Snacks » No-Bake Peanut Butter Power Bars

 You know those raw protein bars that cost nearly $2.00 a bar?

-Well with this recipe, you can have a 12 bar stock of those healthy treats on-hand all the time.
+Well with this recipe, you can have a 12-bar stock of those treats on-hand all the time.
 Plus, you'll be saving a bunch of money!
 What's better than that?

-I combined many of my all-time favorite ingredients (minus the chocolate, we’ll save that for next time) and whipped it into a healthy, superfood-packed energy bar that will give you the little boost you need to power through your morning or afternoon.
+I combined many of my all-time favorite ingredients (minus the chocolate, we’ll save that for next time) and whipped it into a simple, satisfying bar that's perfect for mornings or afternoons.

 Enjoy!